Lam Bun: 2010 Commercial Radio controversy

-In May 2010, after the pro-Beijing Democratic Alliance for the Betterment of Hong Kong had sponsored a political radio programme on Commercial Radio, pro-democracy activists protested outside the station with images of Lam, complaining that the station had desecrated the memory of Lam, and all the station had stood for.
+In May 2010, after the pro-Beijing Democratic Alliance for the Betterment of Hong Kong (DAB) had sponsored a political radio programme on Commercial Radio, pro-democracy activists protested outside the station with images of Lam, complaining that the station had desecrated the memory of Lam, and all the station had stood for.
 Activists said they had requested an interview to talk about Lam's death.
 The station later said it respected freedom of speech; the DAB said the shows were about livelihood issues, and denied they promoted a political stance.

 Two DAB lawmakers stepped into the row: Chan Kam-lam said: "During the '67 riots, it was not just Lam Bun who died.
 There were very many ordinary citizens who, we don't know for what reason, died ..."
 Wong Ting-kwong also said leftists should not be held responsible.
 Pro-democracy lawmaker Lee Cheuk-yan said the DAB were revisionists who "would rather people not talk about their inglorious past."
 Wong later clarified his comments, saying he had been misunderstood because the phrase 'leftist camp' had different definitions.
 He said that there was no evidence that Yeung Kwong or the FTU killed Lam Bun.
 He blamed the media for sensationalising his comments ahead of the 16 May by-election.